Citation, DOI, disclosures and article data

-Pituitary apoplexy is an acute clinical syndrome caused by either hemorrhagic or non-hemorrhagic necrosis of the pituitary gland 2.
-Although variable, it typically comprises headache, visual deficits, ophthalmoplegia, and altered mental status 7.
-An existing pituitary macroadenoma is usually present (60-90%) but it has occured with healthy glands in few isolated cases.
+Pituitary apoplexy is an acute clinical condition caused by either hemorrhagic or non-hemorrhagic necrosis of the pituitary gland.
+Although presentation is variable, it typically comprises headache, visual deficits, ophthalmoplegia, and altered mental status.
+An existing pituitary macroadenoma is usually present (60-90%), but occasionally it happens in normal glands.

 - medical treatment of a prolactinoma (especially with bromocriptine) 6